Can RISC-V Help Companies Overcome Supply Chain Challenges?

 • Core designs can be translated to VHDL or using vendor IP for instantiation in an FPGA

-• Non-profit development groups, foundations, universities, and individual developers could conceivably implement their own chip designs and build on multi-project wafers
+• Non-profit development groups, foundations, universities, and individual developers can implement their own chip designs and build on multi-project wafers

 How Can RISC-V Help Solve Supply Chain Challenges?

 It might not be obvious how an open standard like RISC-V helps solve supply chain challenges revolving around new product releases.
-After all, companies don’t generally look to the open-source community when they have an issue with software vendors, they typically just switch vendors.
-While companies have been managing as best they can over the last two years, including double ordering and engaging multiple sources, hardware can be unique as it has limited perfect replacements, and developing your own replacement has a significant barrier to entry.
+After all, companies don't generally look to the open-source community when they have an issue with software vendors, they typically just switch vendors.
+While companies have managed through supply constraints as best they can over the last several years, hardware can be unique as it has limited perfect replacements, and developing your own replacement has traditionally had a significant barrier to entry.

 • Shifting to RISC-V enables a new approach to procurement, where companies may no longer need to rely on vendors who are building on their proprietary ISAs.